 The first Aid Station is at Gallo/Talbott’s Winery (mile 24) and we’ll need volunteers there from 6:30 to 10:15 am.
 The second stop is at Zabala Vineyards (mile 43) with volunteers to be there from 7:15 to 12:30.
 You’ll help in preparing and serving snacks and drinks for the riders.
 As most of you know a smiling, encouraging face gives a big boost to riders during an event and this is a great way to pay forward all the rest stops you’ve probably encountered in your own rides.

-To sign up, click this link Volunteer Sign Up which will take you to an Evite page where you can enter your name, email, and your preference for which Aid Station you’d like to volunteer at.
+So, we need your help as a volunteer, so please sign up.
+Simply click on the Volunteer Sign Up below which will take you to an Evite page where you can enter your name, email, and your preference for which Aid Station you’d like to volunteer at.
 Please note that there is no guarantee that you’ll get your choice of station.